narayanatanniru/portfolio/README.md

-# Portfolio Project with Multiple Development Configurations
+# Portfolio Project with Multiple Development Configurations for different developers

 This Next.js project demonstrates how to run the application with different configurations based on the developer or environment.